 Though any couple may choose a wedding song from the 1990s – perhaps not even because of the time period, but simply the sentiment of the melody and lyrics – it could be an especially meaningful choice for a pair of lovebirds who started as childhood or high-school sweethearts – or even close friends who grew to love each other as adults.
-Songs from the ‘90s are also great for those who don’t want a predictable or overdone tune for their first dance song.
+Songs from the ‘90s are also great for those who don’t want a predictable or overdone tune for their first dance song or a nontraditional wedding ceremony song.
 The time period was long enough ago that those songs are no longer top-of-mind choices, but it’s also recent enough that they are not considered classics the same way as true oldies.

 If you want to play some throwbacks on your wedding day, discover the top '90s wedding songs and popular picks for first dance songs from the 1990s, below!